 Sessions to support academic staff to integrate education for sustainable development (ESD) into their curriculum is provided through the following ways:

-- The annual Festival of Learning which celebrates and showcases best academic practices and includes a theme based on education for sustainable development
+- The annual Learning and Teaching Conference which celebrates and showcases best academic practices and includes a theme based on education for sustainable development

 - The Academic Professional Apprenticeship (APA) now includes a section on education for sustainable development